-- Carry Over is a special type of contamination and is described as the blank showing one or more peak(s) at the same retention time as the sample, which was injected before the blank.
-It can be caused by: - Lack of maintenance and cleaning Undesired interactions within the system can cause carry over.
-Regular maintenance and cleaning of the system is advised. - Overloading This can cause sample to remain in the system and cause fouling of the column.
+Carry over is a special type of contamination and is described as the blank showing one or more peak(s) at the same retention time as the sample, which was injected before the blank.
+It can be caused by:

+- Lack of maintenance and cleaning Undesired interactions within the system can cause carry over.
+Regular maintenance and cleaning of the system is advised - Overloading This can cause sample to remain in the system and cause fouling of the column.
 It can be avoided by one reducing the injection volume and/or the concentration of the sample - Improper elution Your sample might not be properly eluted from the column.
-In order to properly elute your sample, increase the amount of organic solvent at the end of your gradient, elongate the time of flushing at the end of the run or choose a stronger solvent.
-We also recommend implementing a column wash on a regular basis (See seesaw gradient wash) - Poor injection needle wash The injection needle or wash vial might be contaminated with sample.
-Make sure to choose a solvent that properly rinses of residual sample of the needle - Vial contamination Contaminations in the vial can lead to carry over.
-This can be caused e.g., by the injection needle or blank preparation.
-Improve your needle wash procedure and reprepare your blank.
+In order to properly elute your sample, increase the amount of aqueous solution, elongate the time of flushing at the end of the run or choose an alternative polar solvent.
+We also recommend implementing a column wash on a regular basis (See HILIC Wash) - Poor injection needle wash The injection needle or wash vial might be contaminated with sample.
+Make sure to choose a solvent that properly rinses off residual sample from the needle - Vial contamination Contaminations in the vial can lead to carry over.
+This can be caused e.g. by the injection needle or blank preparation.
+Improve your needle wash procedure and reprepare your blank